Arthur Holt (sportsman)

 Arthur George Holt (8 April 1911 — 28 July 1994) was an English sportsman of the 1930s and 1940s.
 He played professional football for Southampton as an inside-forward, making 206 appearances and scoring 46 goals.
 As a cricketer, he played first-class cricket for Hampshire, making 79 appearances and scoring nearly 3,000 runs.
-After retirement from playing both sports, he became a coach with Hampshire from 1949 to 1965, coaching the county to its first first County Championship title in 1961.
+After retirement from playing both sports, he became a coach with Hampshire from 1949 to 1965, coaching the county to its first County Championship title in 1961.
 He was also the proprietor of a successful sports shop in Southampton.

 Football career

 Holt was born in Southampton in April 1911.
 He represented Southampton Schoolboys, before turning out for Bitterne Congregational in the Church League.
 Moving to Totton in the Hampshire League he came to the notice of Southampton, whom he joined in September 1931 as an amateur, before signing as a professional in October 1932.
 He made his first-team debut away to Manchester United on 7 January 1933 as centre-forward in place of Ted Drake, who was suffering from influenza.
 Despite scoring twice in five games, he lost his place to Drake and only made three more appearances in the 1932–33 season.
 In the following season, he established his place in the side, playing as an inside-forward alongside Drake, Dick Neal, Tommy Brewis and Fred Tully.
 It soon became obvious to manager George Kay that in Holt and Drake "Saints possessed two extremely promising young forwards".

 He was "a punchy, enterprising player" and was "reputed to be one of the hardest kickers of a dead ball in the Football League".
 Over the next few seasons he remained a stalwart in the forward line as other players came and went as Saints struggled both on the pitch and financially.
 His best season was 1935–36 when, now supporting Vic Watson, he scored 13 goals (to Watson's 14).
 The 7–2 home win over Nottingham Forest on 15 February 1936 was the first time that two Southampton players had scored hat-tricks in the same match, with both Holt and Watson scoring hat-tricks, along with Dick Neal scoring a seventh in Southampton's first seven-goal haul in a Division Two match.
 A projected transfer to Bournemouth in the summer of 1939 fell through.
 Holt continued to appear for the Southampton in the early years of the Second World War, but joined the police and turned out for Cunliffe-Owen Aircraft in the local wartime league, and played as a wartime guest for Gosport Borough.
 Whilst playing for Cunliffe-Owen, he "discovered" Len Wilkins and recommended him to Southampton; Wilkins would become the mainstay of Southampton's defence until retiring in 1958.
 In his competitive Southampton career which lasted until 1939, he played a total of 214 games, scoring 47 goals.